sanditomaz/sanditomaz/README.md

 - 👩‍💻 I'm Dedicated to producing high-quality, well-designed applications that meet the needs of users and clients

-- ⚡ Apart from studying, I love cooking, doing yoga, playing guitar and roller skating
+- ⚡ Apart from studying, I love reading, cooking, doing yoga, playing guitar and roller skating
 ##
 <div align="flex-start">
   <a href="https://github.com/sanditomaz">